O, tree frog, thou who leaps from branch to branch,

 False Start

 The ritual turned upon itself the way weather turns, with no announcement beyond a pressure felt in the teeth.
 What had been a slow choreography of light – eddies of pale force looping like silk caught in a courteous breeze – thickened and darkened, acquiring weight, a gravity of posture.
-The air learned a new grammar.
+The air learned new grammar.
 Sound gathered before sound existed, a held breath that made the leaves stiffen as if listening with their veins.
 At the edge of hearing, far fields answered: birds lifted as one, a startled fugue tearing free of the hedgerows, the sky suddenly busy with punctuation.

 From the center, the shape emerged without crossing distance.
 It was less an arrival than a correction, shadow coaxed into volume.
 The darkness wore a contour that suggested appetite, a velvet geometry whose angles were soft enough to deceive the eye into kindness.
 It leaned forward.
 The grove tilted with it.
 Shadows braided and unbraided, a patient ropework performed by the trunks, and the ground grew articulate – pebbles clicking their small consonants, soil exhaling a loam-sweet vowel.